cosmos/testnets/interchain-security/dungeon-1/README.md

   * The `slasher-genesis-without-ccv.json` file cannot be used to run the chain: it must be updated with the CCV (Cross Chain Validation) state after the spawn time is reached.
   * The genesis file includes funds for a relayer and a faucet account, and `signed_blocks_window` has been set to `20000`.
 * Binary hash
-  * The `slasher-linux-amd64` binary is only provided to verify the SHA256.
-It was built with commit [`e6bd5b72650e107ff0ce613af5d2e17310f7e984`](https://github.com/Crypto-Dungeon/dungeonchain/commit/e6bd5b72650e107ff0ce613af5d2e17310f7e984) of the Interchain Security repo.
+  * The `dungeond-linux-amd64` binary is only provided to verify the SHA256.
+It was built with commit [`f2325ed0e0d341f4280992ac3cbc61b9a967d578`](https://github.com/Crypto-Dungeon/dungeonchain/commit/f2325ed0e0d341f4280992ac3cbc61b9a967d578).
 You can generate the binary following the build instructions in that repo or using one of the scripts provided here.
 * Spawn time
   * Even if a proposal passes, the CCV state will not be available from the provider chain until after the spawn time is reached.

-For more information regarding the consumer chain creation process, see [CCV: Overview and Basic Concepts](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md).

 ## Endpoints

 Persistent nodes:

-1. `b7d0bd260fca7a5a19c7631b15f6068891faa60e@slasher-apple.rs-testnet.polypore.xyz:26656`
+1. `b7d0bd260fca7a5a19c7631b15f6068891faa60e@slasher-apple.rs-testnet.polypore.xyz:26656` // TODO:

 ## IBC Information